Hawkfry-Group/omni-user-manager/README.md

 > **Note:** The `get-group-members` command returns all members of a group by group ID as a JSON array.

-> **Note:** The `bulk-create-users` command skips users that already exist (HTTP 409), reporting them in a 'skipped' list.
+> **Note:** The `create-users` command skips users that already exist (HTTP 409), reporting them in a 'skipped' list.
 The summary at the end shows succeeded, failed, and skipped counts.

+> **Note:** The `update-user-attributes` command updates user attributes only (displayName, active, custom attributes) and does NOT modify group memberships.
+To update group memberships, use the `sync` command instead.

-> **Note:** The `delete-user` and `bulk-delete-users` commands require confirmation before deleting users, unless the `--yes` flag is provided.
+> **Note:** The `delete-user` and `delete-users` commands require confirmation before deleting users, unless the `--yes` flag is provided.
 This is to prevent accidental deletion.
 The CLI will prompt you to type 'yes' to confirm the operation.

 > **Note:** The `export-groups-json` command exports all groups as a JSON array of group objects, each with fields such as id, displayName, and members.

+> **Note:** The `export-users-json` command exports users in SCIM 2.0 format with a `Resources` array, making the exported file directly compatible with the `sync --source json` command for round-trip operations.

 > **Note:** User and group history (audit) is not available via this CLI.
 To view audit history, please refer to the Omni platform's audit logs or logging dashboard.